slowkow/hlabud/README.md

 human leukocyte antigen (HLA) genotypes from [IMGTHLA](https://github.com/ANHIG/IMGTHLA) in a tidy R workflow.

-What amino acid positions are different between the DRB1\*04:174 and DRB1\*15:152 genotypes?
+For example, let’s consider a question about two HLA genotypes.
+What amino acid positions are different between DRB1\*04:174 and DRB1\*15:152?

 ``` r
 library(hlabud)